Multicast address: IPv6

-Based on the value of the flag bits, IPv6 multicast addresses can be Unicast-Prefix-based Multicast Addresses, Source-Specific Multicast Addresses (both types introduced by RFC 3306, updated by RFC 7371), or Embedded RP IPv6 Multicast Addresses (introduced by RFC 3956, updated by RFC 7371).
+Based on the value of the flag bits, IPv6 multicast addresses can be unicast-prefix–based multicast addresses, source-specific multicast addresses, or embedded–rendezvous-point IPv6 multicast addresses.
 Each of these types of multicast addresses have their own format and follow specific rules.

 Similar to a unicast address, the prefix of an IPv6 multicast address specifies its scope, however, the set of possible scopes for a multicast address is different.
 The 4-bit scope field (bits 12 to 15) is used to indicate where the address is valid and unique.